SCHIER Previous Cohorts

-The School will be organised as a residential in-person event, with the overall high-level structure as described in the following table, featuring 4 major themes each taking two half days.
-Two themes, of a more general nature, will cover qualitative and quantitative methods in Informatics Education research, while the other two will focus more on the practicality of designing and implementing research in these areas.
-Each theme is split into two sessions.
-The first session is typically structured in a more traditional, lecture style, with material providing a broad view of the topic, followed by a second part focused more on practical and hands-on work and current examples.
-The second session instead picks one topic and goes in-depth into it.
+The School was organised as a residential in-person event, with the overall high-level structure as described in the following table, featuring 4 major themes each taking two half days.
+Two themes, of a more general nature, covered qualitative and quantitative methods in Informatics Education research, while the other two focused more on the practicality of designing and implementing research in these areas.
+Each theme was split into two sessions.
+The first session was typically structured in a more traditional, lecture style, with material providing a broad view of the topic, followed by a second part focused more on practical and hands-on work and current examples.
+The second session instead picked one topic and went in-depth into it.

 Monday |